NICHD-BSPC/intro-rnaseq-hpc/lessons/wk7_lesson01_hypothesis_testing.md

 dds <- DESeq(dds)
 ```

+Remember to get your HPC On Demand session going, if applicable, and open your `DEAnalysis` R project!

 # DESeq2: Model fitting and Hypothesis testing

 The final step in the DESeq2 workflow is taking the counts for each gene and fitting it to the model and testing for differential expression.